palpatinezw/brainhacknani/readme.md

 circleName: name of the circle

-circleVis: visibility of the circle (currently unused)
+circleVis: visibility of the circle ("private" for circles that require moderators to accept user's requests to join)

 *returns:* JSON Object with success key set to 0/1 for failure/success